 Prefer a more structured group learning environment?
 Consider enrolling in our Build A Bike class.
-In just 4 classes over a two week span, we go over all of the major bike components and proper tool usage and Plan B volunteers and instructors share knowledge and give advice in a relaxed atmosphere.
+In just 3 classes over a four day span, we go over all of the major bike components and proper tool usage and Plan B volunteers and instructors share knowledge and give advice in a relaxed atmosphere.
 Best of all, you will re-build an entire bike over the course of the class and have the option of buying it at completion.

 How it works

 - Classes are 2.5 -3.5 hours long.
-We dedicate 90 minutes to each component.
+We dedicate appropriate time to each component.
 There are 8 major bike components that we cover.
-We try to make it through 2 components per class.
+We try to make it through 2-3 components per class.
 The length of each class is flexible because we sometimes run into challenges along the way or people are able to accomplish tasks quicker than expected.

-- Generally, classes are held Tuesday and Wednesdays in the evening, starting at 6pm.
+- Generally, classes are held Tuesday, Wednesday, and Friday in the evening, starting at 6pm.
 If you would like to choose a specific bike to work on please arrive 30 minutes early on the first day of class.
 You are also welcome to bring your own bike, which you will completely overhaul.
 Class availability is stated at the end of this page.

 - If you choose a bike from us, our bikes as sold as “Projects” and priced accordingly.
 Generally, bike projects range in cost from $40-$80 depending on the condition, style, and quality of bike.
 Some bikes may cost more or less than this, but 90% of our stock falls within this price range.
 Most of our bikes are American-built steel road bikes, cruisers, and mixties originally manufactured sometime between the 1960’s and 1990’s.
 Bikes Projects will include the cost of the bike plus any used components available at our space.
 Should you choose to upgrade or add new components such as new tubes, tires, chain, handlebar grips, etc, they are available for purchase at Plan B at moderate rates.
 New components are purchased in addition to the cost of the bike project.
 Please be aware that we only stock the most basic of new components (no high-end components).